phramusca/JaMuz/CONTRIBUTING.md

 Using [weblate.org](https://hosted.weblate.org/engage/jamuz/)

-**Note if you consider manual edition (ie: without weblate):**
+**Notes if you consider manual edition (ie: without weblate):**

 - The **bundle\*\*.properties** files are **ISO 8859-1** encoded.

+  - This means: NO UTF-8 nor anything else!

   - Using a different encoding may certainly result in weird characters in the GUI
-    - ie: NO UTF-8 nor anything else

 - NetBeans respect the convention, but other editors may use instead UTF-8 for instance

 ## Pull Requests